 You’ll hear that Pat Sullivan’s performance in the 1971 game against Georgia pretty much won him the Heisman Trophy.
 After reading this, that’ll probably seem more right on than ever.

 Because in early November, Joe Football Fan from Anywhere Other Than Auburn, USA probably would have put his money on Ed Marinaro, at least if the survey of national and regional sports writers the Plainsman conducted the week of the game is any indication.

-Despite preseason Heisman hype (fueled by his great Gator Bowl win over Archie Manning’s Ole Miss), Sullivan’s chances seemed to dwindle late in the season, for a variety of reasons.
+Despite preseason Heisman hype fueled by his great 1970 Gator Bowl win over Archie Manning’s Ole Miss, Sullivan’s chances seemed to dwindle late in the season, for a variety of reasons.

-Thanks to an increasingly impressive season out of Alabama’s Johnny Musso, the southern vote that could carry Sullivan to victory over a strong contender like Oklahoma’s Greg Pruitt would likely be split.
-But the threat came mostly from Cornell’s—don’t laugh—Ed Marinaro who, thanks to bandwagon contrarianism, wound up on the Nov.
+Thanks to an increasingly impressive stats from Alabama’s Johnny Musso, the southern vote that could carry Sullivan to victory over a strong contender like Oklahoma’s Greg Pruitt would likely be split.
+But the threat came mostly from Cornell’s—don’t laugh—Ed Marinaro who, thanks to bandwagon contrarianism, wound up the cover boy for the Nov.
 1 issue of Sports Illustrated.

 If you like TWER, please consider supporting my work via Patreon.
 Thanks!